satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 Builder communities can distort your sense of demand.

-Other founders understand the struggle.
-They may like your posts.
-They may give feedback.
-They may even share encouragement.
+Other founders will engage.
+They might like your posts, leave feedback, share encouragement.

 That does not always mean they are your buyers.